It's Fibre February!

 We all need to increase the amount of fibre in our diet, and follow the recommendations given in the Eatwell Guide.
 As food educators, it’s our job to encourage this uptake by ensuring lessons focus on fibre, so that pupils understand the ‘why’, and are given opportunities to ‘apply’ their knowledge in practical, realistic ways, such as reviewing menus, modifying recipes and cooking higher fibre dishes.

-The Fibre February challenge!
+Take on the Fibre February challenge!

-Set your pupils the following challenge:
+Set older primary and secondary aged pupils the following challenge:

 Most people in the UK are not having enough fibre in their diets.
 By making small changes to a recipe, such as swapping from white to wholemeal flour, the amount of fibre provided can be easily increased.